ONSdigital/csvcubed/external-docs/docs/guides/errors/inspect-command-errors/csv-to-dataframe-load-failed.md

 ## When it occurs

-The inspect command failed to load CSV data sets referenced in the data cube or the code list into pandas dataframe.
+The inspect command failed to load a CSV data set referenced in the CSV-W into a pandas dataframe.

 ## How to fix

-Make sure the CSV data sets referenced in the data cube or the code list json-ld are present in the referenced paths.
+Make sure the CSV data sets referenced in the CSV-W are present at the referenced paths.
 Also, make sure the data sets are valid CSVs.